Myotonic Dystrophy (DM)

 Myotonia, the inability to relax muscles at will, is another feature of DM.
 For example, it may be difficult for someone with DM to let go of someone's hand after shaking it.

 As the disease progresses, the heart can develop an abnormal rhythm and the heart muscle can weaken.
-The muscles used for breathing can weaken, causing inadequate breathing, particularly during sleep.
+The muscles used for breathing can weaken, causing inadequate breathing, particularly during sleep.9

-In addition, in type 1 DM (see Types of DM), the involuntary muscles, such as those of the gastrointestinal tract, can be affected.
-Difficulty swallowing, constipation and gallstones can occur.
-In females, the muscles of the uterus can behave abnormally, leading to complications in pregnancy and labor.
+In addition, in type 1 DM, the involuntary muscles, such as those of the gastrointestinal tract, can be affected.
+Difficulty swallowing, constipation, and gallstones can occur.10,11 In females, the muscles of the uterus can behave abnormally, leading to complications in pregnancy and labor.12,13

-Overall intelligence is usually normal in people with DM, but learning disabilities and an apathetic demeanor are common in the type 1 form.
-In congenital DM1, which affects children from the time of birth, there can be serious impairment of cognitive functioning.
-These children also may have problems with speech, hearing and vision.
+Overall intelligence is usually normal in people with DM but learning disabilities and an apathetic demeanor are common in the type 1 form.15 In congenital DM1, which affects children from the time of birth, there can be serious impairment of cognitive functioning.
+These children also may have problems with speech, hearing,16 and vision fatigue.

 Generally, the earlier DM1 begins, the more profound the symptoms tend to be.
 For more, see Signs and Symptoms.

-In general, DM2 has a better overall prognosis than DM1.
+DM2 has a better overall prognosis than DM1.
 The symptoms are often relatively mild and progress slowly.
-DM2 rarely occurs during childhood, and there is no known congenital-onset form.
+DM2 rarely occurs during childhood, and there is no known congenital-onset form of DM2.

 What is the progression of DM?

-The progression of DM varies greatly among individuals, but in general, symptoms progress slowly.
+The progression of DM varies greatly among individuals, but in general, symptoms progress gradually.
+Life expectancy is clearly reduced for patients with congenital DM1 and is likely reduced for patients with childhood DM1 and classic (adult-onset) DM1.

-When DM1 begins earlier in life than adolescence — the congenital-onset and juvenile-onset forms of the disease — it may be quite different in progression from the adult-onset type.
-Children with congenital-onset DM1, once they survive the crucial neonatal period of respiratory muscle weakness with the help of assisted ventilation, usually show improvements in motor and breathing functions over the first year or so.
-They may have cognitive impairment, delayed speech, difficulty eating and drinking and various other developmental delays.
-Most will learn to walk.
-As adolescence approaches, children begin to show symptoms of the adult-onset form of DM1 and follow its usual progression.
+When DM1 begins earlier in life than adolescence — the congenital-onset and childhood-onset forms of the disease — it may be quite different in progression from the adult-onset type.
+Children with congenital-onset DM1, once they survive the crucial neonatal period of respiratory muscle weakness with the help of assisted ventilation, usually show improvements in motor and breathing functions.
+They may have cognitive impairment, delayed speech, difficulty eating and drinking, and various other developmental delays.15

-The childhood-onset form of DM1 — beginning after infancy but before adolescence — is more often characterized by cognitive and behavioral abnormalities than by physical disabilities.
-Eventually, muscle symptoms develop, to varying degrees.
+The childhood-onset form of DM1, before the age of 10, is more often characterized by cognitive and behavioral abnormalities than by physical disabilities, such as intellectual impairment, attentional deficits, executive dysfunction, anxiety, and mood disorders.17, 18, 19 Eventually, muscle symptoms develop, to varying degrees.

 DM2 is, in general, a milder disease than type 1.
 It does not appear to have a congenital-onset form and rarely begins in childhood.